 Logz.io Security Analytics accounts come with pre-built views to help you understand the security compromises, vulnerabilities, threats, and events in your system.
 You can see these security events in Summary, Threats, and Research.
 Read on for details.

 When you first sign in to Logz.io Security Analytics, you’re presented with a 24-hour summary of security events.
 The heatmap at the top of the page shows the most frequently occurring events.
-When a correlation rule is triggered, that’s considered a security event.
+When a security rule is triggered, that’s considered a security event.

-Moving down the page, you can see the number of events and how many unique correlation rules were triggered.
+Moving down the page, you can see the number of events and how many unique rules were triggered.
 Additionally, you can see the rules broken down by severity and a list of the log messages generated by the events.

 Logz.io Security Analytics compares the IP addresses in your logs against publicly available threat feeds of potential bad actors.
-When a correlation is identified with a specific log message, a threat is flagged in your system and the log is enriched with additional security context.
+When a threat is identified with a specific log message, a threat is flagged in your system and the log is enriched with additional security context.
 The results are shown here on the Threats page.

 The Threats page shows: